 Many ecommerce professionals view return policies as a necessary evil.
 After all, a third of most ecommerce sales result in a return.
 However, when used correctly, return policies are hidden gems.
 They can improve customer conversion rates, increase repeat customers, skyrocket profitability, and boost brand perceptions.

 While reducing returns is essential, it’s equally important to implement a return policy that encourages brand loyalty.
-In fact, many retailers have made their return policies even more lenient over the past year.
-The pandemic’s shipping lags have forced many e-commerce brands of all sizes to push their return windows back.
-However, these brands have increasingly found that their new policies have led to higher sales and lower returned items.
+Many retailers have made their return policies more lenient over the past year.
+The pandemic’s shipping lags have forced ecommerce brands of all sizes to push their return windows back.
+However, these brands have increasingly found that their new policies have led to higher sales and fewer returned items.

 A 2014 Journal of Retailing study suggests that there are five primary return policy elements:

 - Time: Retailers specify deadlines in their return policies (e.g., a 30-day policy, a 90-day policy).
 Policies that provide more time to return products are more lenient.

 - Monetary: Lenient return policies allow for a full refund of the amount paid for the product.
 Strict policies allow only a portion of the purchase price to be refunded.

 - Effort: Some retailers create guidelines for customers returning products (e.g., requiring the original receipt, tags, or product packaging to be retained).
 Return policies requiring less effort from consumers are more lenient.

 - Scope: Some stores limit items they consider “return-worthy.”
 For example, products purchased on sale may not be eligible for return.
 Policies with a greater extent of “return-worthy” items are more lenient.